 2. The real deal

-A by-product of metallics in the kitchen comes the demand for well-executed quality materials that don’t just look good, but have integrity, too. ;That’s why I decided against metallic finishes sprayed onto wood, in favour of real metals that I could work with sensitively to bring out their natural beauty’, says Charlie.
+A by-product of metallics in the kitchen comes the demand for well-executed quality materials that don’t just look good, but have integrity, too.
+'That’s why I decided against metallic finishes sprayed onto wood, in favor of real metals that I could work with sensitively to bring out their natural beauty’, says Charlie.

 Design styles from the past will be making a comeback – but with a new, contemporary spin.
 Inspired by the painted kitchen of thirty years ago, Ledbury Studio are reinterpreting paint finishes and wood tints to sit beautifully alongside more modern kitchen designs.